 - Bibliographic management packages

 - Library requirements for electronic copies of theses

-Click on the UKZN research handbook for information about funding.
+Click on the UKZN research office home page for information about funding.
 Also consult your supervisor.

 Aspects of thesis writing:

 Information sources and off-campus access to resources:

 The Library subscribes to a wide range of print and electronic resources that can be identified via the Library’s website.
 Please make an appointment with a subject librarian for assistance with any aspect of your research: contact list.

 Please click on the Guide to Finding Journal Literature